piyushk2000/mern-boiler-plate/README.md

-# VibeVault: Your Personalized Media Matchmaker!
+# Introducing VibeVault: Your Personalized Media Matchmaker!

-**VibeVault**, my personal innovation, is an exciting app designed as a versatile hub for media enthusiasts.
-It spans books, movies, anime, and more, going beyond Anilist.
+**VibeVault**, brought to life by me (piyushk2000), is an exciting app designed as a versatile hub for media enthusiasts.
+Going beyond Anilist, it spans books, movies, anime, and more.
 Although still in development, we've got a functional prototype ready to showcase.

 ## Key Features: